 Send for my 12 free "Magic Fingertips."
 Each is shaped like your own nail and coated with a different shade of Lady Esther 7-Day Nail Polish.
 Simply hold each one over your nail and see, with uncanny accuracy, the one shade most enchanting for youbest with your costume colors.

-But just as important as your lucky shade is the marvelous new BASE which makes Lady Esther Polish give your nails a rich, satiny look that old-fashioned polishes don't give an amazing BASE that helps Lady Esther Polish to resist cracking and peeling for 7 long days!

-Getyour 12" Magic Fingertips"-find your lucky color - then ask for it in Lady Esther 7-Day Nail Polish at your favorite store!
+But just as important as your lucky shade is the marvelous new BASE which makes Lady Esther Polish give your nails a rich, satiny look that old-fashioned polishes don't give -an amazing BASE that helps Lady Esther Polish to resist cracking and peeling for 7 long days!
+Get your 12"Magic Fingertips"-find your lucky color-then ask for it in Lady Esther 7-Day Nail Polish at your favorite store!
+Lady Esther's NAIL POLISH

 12 shades FREE!

-(You can paste this on a penny postcard) LADY ESTHER, 7134 W. 65th St., Chicago, Ill.
+7 (You can passe this on a penny postcard) LADY ESTHER, 7134 W. 65th St., Chicago, Ill.

-Please send me by return mail your Magic Fingertips showing all 12 different shades of Lady Esther 7-Day Cream Nail Polish.
+Please send me by return mail your Magie Fingertips showing all 12 different shades of Lady Esther 7-Day Cream Nail Polish.
 (54)

+ADDRESS

+BILL STUMBLES ON THE RIGHT ANSWER !